 Captain Dana Boardman, DC has spent decades guiding international sportsfishermen in some of the world’s most productive waters.
 He has led his clients to many tournament wins, record setting fish, tons of big tuna, and numerous 1,000+ lb.
 Black and Blue marlin.

 His conservation role began in 1992 as a lead Big Game Fishing ecologist and frontline fishing guide executing the initial Billfish Foundation tag and release campaign globally, which influenced many captains, crews and anglers throughout all marlin fisheries, especially in Kona Hawaii.
-Capt.
-Dana recognizes and honors the many key founders and members of the Billfish Foundation, although he mostly got to know Don Tyson while fishing around Australia and Madeira where they shared many meals and late night gatherings talking fishing ideals.
+Captain Dana recognizes, and honors, the many key founders and members of the Billfish Foundation, although he mostly got to know Don Tyson while fishing around Australia and Madeira where they shared many meals and late night gatherings talking Big Game Fishing ideals.

 In 1995, Capt.
 Dana invented the “SNOOTER” device with Capt.
 Roddy Hays for the healthy release of giant Atlantic Blue Marlin in Madeira Portugal, which was featured in Marlin Magazine twice, first in 1998 and then reissued again in 2006.